protofire/Cardano-Developer-Studio/README.md

 ## Features

-- Docker Compose Configurations: Simplify setup and integration of all necessary tools.
+- **Docker Compose Configurations**: Simplify setup and integration of all necessary tools.
-- Script Tool with Menus: Navigate, configure, and run various tools through an intuitive menu system.
+- **Script Tool with Menus**: Navigate, configure, and run various tools through an intuitive menu system.
-- Pre-built Smart Contract Examples: Access a suite of example contracts that demonstrate various functionalities in Plutus, helping you get started quickly.
+- **Pre-built Smart Contract Examples**: Access a suite of example contracts that demonstrate various functionalities in Plutus, helping you get started quickly.
-- Comprehensive Testing Tools: Utilize testing tools for resource consumption, transaction size analysis, and contract evaluation to ensure compliance with Plutus constraints.
+- **Comprehensive Testing Tools**: Utilize testing tools for resource consumption, transaction size analysis, and contract evaluation to ensure compliance with Plutus constraints.
-- Dockerized Tools Ready for Use: All tools are dockerized, ensuring a consistent and streamlined development environment across different setups.
+- **Dockerized Tools Ready for Use**: All tools are dockerized, ensuring a consistent and streamlined development environment across different setups.
+- **Continuous Integration and Deployment (CI/CD)**: Automated build, test, and deployment processes for smart contracts and frontend applications.
+- **Docker Integration**: Production-ready Docker images for easy deployment and scaling.

 ## Why Developers Need to Experiment with These Tools